HubAri/equilibration-framework/README.md

 Counterpart of Thesis: "Traffic Equilibrium Models: A Comparison of User Equilibrium Models and Implementation of Framework using Link Flow Assignment".
-As explained in the paper, the presented framework is based on the UE model implementation from the TA-lab https://github.com/nlperic/ta-lab [57].
-Furthermore, all network data (input values of SiouxFalls_network.csv and SiouxFalls_trips.json) used in this tool was provided by the Transportation Networks-Repository https://github.com/bstabler/TransportationNetworks [58].
+As explained in the paper, the presented framework is based on the UE model implementation from the TA-lab https://github.com/nlperic/ta-lab [57]. <br>

+Furthermore, all network data
+(input values of SiouxFalls_network.csv and SiouxFalls_trips.json) used in this tool was provided by the Transportation Networks-Repository https://github.com/bstabler/TransportationNetworks [58]. <br>

 In this case, equilibrium results were computed on the network of Sioux Falls.
 Corresponding outputs of Sioux Falls further visualized in "PythonNotebook- AdditionalResults", which are discussed in the paper.
 OD demand of Sioux Falls used in "PythonNotebook- AdditionalResults" extracted from http://jlitraffic.appspot.com/tap.html [60].